fperron-kt88/obsidian-ai-assistant/README.md

         - run `npm run build`
         - update the url of the post request to the local server where your model is listening from. so for instance mine is running on `http://localhost:8000/v1/completions`

-3. Open Obsidian > Settings > Community Plugins > Toggle AI Assistant
+3. Open Obsidian > Settings > Community Plugins > Toggle LLM Assistant

 ### 🤖 Text Assistant